 Think Strictly Come Dancing.
 Our live band play a mix of songs from the 20s, 30s, 40s and 50s for Ballroom and Latin dances, such as the waltz, foxtrot, tango and cha cha cha with a few Ratpack classics thrown in.
 They will also teach you some Sequence dances which are set routines (usually 16 bars long) that are repeated.
 The band will announce the dance before each song, so everyone knows what to do.

 Do I need to know all the steps?

 It helps, but we always welcome complete beginners.
-All you need is enthusiasm, and if you have a dance with one of our friendly regulars, they’ll lead the way and have you whizzing around the dance floor in no time!
+All you need is enthusiasm, and if you have a dance with one of our friendly regulars, they’ll be happy to lead the way.

 There is one golden rule – dance in the same direction as everyone else (we don’t want any collisions!)